 He first worked as a riveter, then a deckhand on the River Mersey tug- boats.
 While working on the boats his interest in music was broadened by listening to Rhythm ́n ́Blues and Rock ́n ́Roll discs, brought in by seamen from across the Atlantic.

 “We went to see the movie ‘The Girl Can ́t Help It’ and one of my mates said I looked a bit like Eddie Cochran.
 So I bought a guitar and started writing songs.

-While working at Joshua Reynolds store he met Margo King, who was to be the inspiration for his second single when she left for Australia.
+While working at Joshua Harris store he met Margo King, who was to be the inspiration for his second single when she left for Australia.

 In 1958 he sent a tape of “Maybe Tomorrow” and “Margo” along with a photograph to impresario Larry Parnes, who’s act, Marty Wilde, was appearing at the Essoldo Theatre, Birkenhead.
 He took the ferry across the Mersey, was invited into Marty ́s dressing room where he sang the two songs.
 Parnes was impressed.